Find Trade Colleges

 Top Southwest Region Trade Schools for a Bachelor's in Construction Engineering

 Our 2023 rankings named Texas A&M University - College Station the best school in the Southwest Region for construction engineering technology students working on their bachelor’s degree.
-Texas A&M College Station is a fairly large public school located in the medium-sized city of College Station.
+Texas A&M College Station is a very large public school located in the city of College Station.

 Construction Engineering Tech majors at Texas A&M College Station take out an average of $17,822 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $372, assuming that the borrower is on a 10-year repayment plan.

-You’ll be in good company if you decide to attend Arizona State University - Tempe.
-It ranked #2 on our 2023 Best Construction Engineering Bachelor’s Degree Trade Schools in the Southwest Region list.
-Located in the midsize city of Tempe, ASU - Tempe is a public school with a fairly large student population.
+The excellent bachelor’s degree programs at Arizona State University - Tempe helped the school earn the #2 place on this year’s ranking of the best construction engineering technology schools in the Southwest Region .
+Located in the medium-sized city of Tempe, ASU - Tempe is a public college with a fairly large student population.

 On average, construction engineering tech graduates from ASU - Tempe take out $21,364 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $375, based on a 10-year repayment plan.